undecaf/vue-material-modal-dialog/README.md

 ### Passing properties to modal dialogs

+Since `MdModalDialog`s are not placed like regular components, no `props` can be passed to them.
+However, using `v-slot`, we can pass properties to such a dialog every time it is shown.

-Let's extend the example with a configurable upper limit for the guessed number.
+Let us extend the example with a configurable upper limit `max` for the guessed number:
-Use `v-slot` to make `GuessDialog` accept property `max`:

 ```vue
 <template>